TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 I used a 2:1 ratio when designing this flag, but that's not strictly necessary to reproduce it.
 In fact, designers and vexillologists might notice that the above example is slightly shorter, at a ratio of 11:6.

 Whatever is used, the angle of the vertex of each chevron should remain at 90º, and the line formed by the red and orange chevrons should touch the leading corners.
-This ensures that the Gender & Sexuality chevrons touch the leading edge of the flag
+This ensures that the Sexuality & Gender chevrons touch the leading edge of the flag, visually signifying their special importance.

 With the exceptions of the pink and grey, all chevrons should be the same thickness.